mids-w203/reading/clt.md

 Please read section 3.2.4 in *Foundations of Agnostic Statistics*.

-- Pages 108 - 111
+- Pages 108—111
 - Section titled **The Central Limit Theorem for Sample Means**

-The authors are breathless in their description of the implications of this theorem, saying:
+The authors are pretty excited in their description of the implications of this theorem, saying:

 > We now present what is often considered the most profound and important theorem in statistics...